First published 1980 in the Journal of the East of London

 In the years since this short article was originally written contact has been established with other branches of the family, the Runtzs and Ronalds, descended from great-grandfather’s first born daughter, who were connected to the Birkbeck Building Society & Bank and the Law Guarantee & Trust Society, two financial institutions of the Victorian era that failed in the early years of the 20th century.
 A comprehensive history of the family’s links with these institutions entitled “Family Connections” was written by my cousin Joan Ronald in 1986, and a copy is deposited in the libraries of the RIBA and Building Societies Association.
 Contact has also been made with Maurice Munro, descended from great-grandfather’s brother Thomas (1835-73).
 Maurice’s father, and the author’s, were both born in 1902.
 As Third Cousins we share that coincidence.

-My children, and nephews, now have available to them a substantial body of documentation, back to evidence of their great-great-great-grandfather’s marriage to Margaret MacLeod on 23 December 1831.
+My children, and nephew, now have available to them a substantial body of documentation, back to evidence of their great-great-great-grandfather’s marriage to Margaret MacLeod on 23 December 1831.
+For my grandchildren it is their 4 x great-grandfather and great-grandmother .
 They were born in 1807 and 1806 respectively, he most interestingly in England, she in Tain.
 Margaret’s birth is shown in parish records as 14 January 1806, but she lost a year on marriage.
 A not unknown occurrence.
 Her parents were Thomas MacLeod (weaver) and Catherine Matherson.
 The County of Ross has been the home of the Clan Munro (vassals to the Earls of Ross) for centuries.
 For nearly 150 years, however, all of William Munro’s known direct descendants have been living in England, where he was born.

 Furthermore, my wife and I married on 23 December, not knowing then of the significance.
 They do say history repeats itself.

-The Author has acquired from an assiduously academic family historian a collateral family tree taking the Munro line through:-
+The Author has acquired from another family historian a collateral family tree taking the Munro line through:-

 Marriage in 1883 of Mary Anne Margaret Munro (1859-1939), the Author’s great-aunt, to an architect, Ernest Augustus Runtz (1859-1913)